 Organic traffic is the kind of traffic that comes from search engines.
-When people search something on Google (or Bing, or any other search engine), a list of websites show up.
+When people search for something on Google (or Bing, or any other search engine), a list of websites shows up.
 This page is called a search engine results page (or SERPs).
 When people click on one of these results, that visit is counted in the organic traffic of that website.

 It is the best, most sought-after traffic by marketers.
 It’s the main reason why content marketing is on the rise today.
 The results of organic traffic are exponential.

 When marketers talk about SEO, it’s all about increasing the website’s organic traffic.
 Just remember that SEO is not static.
 Changes happen.
 A lot.